SQE Exemptions: Overview

 The SRA has considered legal qualifications from a number of jurisdictions, and has agreed* to grant exemptions for specific stages of the SQE in some instances:

-• Austria (Rechtsanwalt) – SQE2 exemption agreed
+• Austria (Rechtsanwalt) – SQE 2 exemption agreed

-• Belgium (advocat/avocat) – SQE2 exemption agreed
+• Belgium (advocaat/avocat) – SQE2 exemption agreed

 • Brazil (advogado) – SQE2 exemption agreed

-• Bulgaria (advocate) – SQE2 exemption agreed
+• Bulgaria (advocate/attorney at law) – SQE2 exemption agreed

-• Croatia (odvjetnik) – SQE exemption agreed
+• Croatia (odvejetnik/odvjetnica) – SQE exemption agreed

-• Czech Republic (advokat) – SQE2 exemption agreed
+• Czechia (advokat) – SQE2 exemption agreed

-• Denmark, Faroe Islands and Greenland (advokat) – SQE2 exemption agreed
+• Denmark (advokat) – SQE2 exemption agreed

 • Germany (Rechtsanwalt) – SQE2 exemption agreed